Common Questions and Myths About Glaciers

 How many glaciers are in Alaska?

 There is no certain answer.
 There are 616 officially named glaciers in Alaska (see USGS Geographic Names Information System online data base), and many more unnamed glaciers.
 The Alaska Almanac estimates that Alaska has 100,000 glaciers -- that’s a pretty good estimate.
+There are approximately 1000 glaciers in Glacier Bay National Park.
 A new story map details the glaciers in Alaska's National Parks!

 How many glaciers in Alaska have floating termini (or terminuses and which is it)?